leomil72/swRTC/README.txt

 ** s w R T C **
 ***************

-Software implementation of a Real-Time Clock based on timers for Arduino boards and Atmel microcontrollers
+The swRTC is a software implementation of a Real-Time Clock for Arduino boards and Atmel microcontrollers.
+It's based on an internal timer and it requires no external hardware.

 ********************************************************************
 VERSION HISTORY
-2012/06/04 - v.
-1.0.5: introduced new method getWeekDay
-2012/05/05 - v.
-1.0.3: added support for 4 MHz clock (read below)
-2012/04/23 - v.
+2013/01/14 - v.
+1.0.6: fixed a bug in the function used to set the clock given a timestamp 2012/06/04 - v.
+1.0.5: introduced new method getWeekDay 2012/05/05 - v.
+1.0.3: added support for 4 MHz clock (read below) 2012/04/23 - v.
 1.0.2: first fix of a bug in the algorithm of getTimestamp